Looking Closely at the Growth Curve for Planet Labs PBC (PL)

-Planet Labs PBC (NYSE:PL) went up by 3.68% from its latest closing price compared to the recent 1-year high of $11.90.
-The company’s stock price has collected -4.29% of loss in the last five trading sessions.
+Planet Labs PBC (NYSE:PL) went up by 5.73% from its latest closing price compared to the recent 1-year high of $11.65.
+The company’s stock price has collected 6.72% of gains in the last five trading sessions.
 Barron’s reported on 01/12/22 that Planet Labs Stock Can Just About Double, Says Analyst

 Is It Worth Investing in Planet Labs PBC (NYSE :PL) Right Now?